 The responsibilities of the European Aviation Safety Agency are for aircraft with a MTOM of over 150kg. they conduct analysis and research of safety, authorising foreign operators and give advice for drafting of eu legislation, implementing and monitoring safety rules, giving type certification of aircraft and components as well as the approval of organisations involved in the design, manufacture and maintenance of aeronautical products.

 The Civil Aviation Authority is the UK’s national governing body when it comes to aviation.
 They have responsibility for aircraft under 150kg and are empowered to create rules and regulations within the uk.
 The CAA is responsible for regulation the operation of Small Unmanned Aircraft Systems (SUAS) less than 150kg in uk airspace, which in aviation terms is referred to as the UK Flight Information Region (FIR).
 The caa treat all suas operation in the uk as full size aircraft as such drones are subject to the same rules and regulations as any other aircraft.
 These regulations are set out in CAP393 (Article 94 (uas) and 95 (suas)).

-THE CAA IS THE ONLY ORGANISATION ABLE TO ISSUE PERMISSION FOR COMMERCIAL OPERATIONS IN THE UK
+go to site THE CAA IS THE ONLY ORGANISATION ABLE TO ISSUE PERMISSION FOR COMMERCIAL OPERATIONS IN THE UK

 UK REGULATIONS FOR SUAS OPERATIONS

 The following are the key fundamentals in regulations.